carbonfirst/CO2Scrap/README.md

 # CO2Scrap
-CO2Scrap is a handy Python script to collect carbon intensity and fossil fuel usage.
+CO2Scrap is a handy Python script to collect carbon intensity and fossil fuel usage from different regions around the world.
 Currently, it only supports scrapping data from electricityMap through co2signal.com free API.
+It can save valid data samples into a CSV.

 ## Features
 * The script supports country, region-specific, and (latitude, longitude) scrapping from co2signal.com
   * If using multiple-regions, only region/country-specific support is implemented.
 See TODO.
-* Local's and Region's time are store, so the user can understand the differences across locations and time
+* Local's and Region's time are store, so the user can understand the differences across locations and time.
-* It handles errors that may happen when querying co2signal.com, so only validated data values are stored
+* It handles errors that may happen when querying co2signal.com, so only validated data samples are stored.
 * It can also use multiple co2signal keys for multiplexing regions querying and avoid request limiting errors.
-  -  Edit ```tokens.json``` to use this feature
+  -  Edit ```tokens.json``` to use this feature.
-* Sleep feature to wait for a user-provided amount of seconds between requests
+* Sleep feature to wait for a user-provided amount of seconds between requests.
-  -  This avoids saturating co2signal.com servers and having yourself blocked from querying (in case you do not own multiple API tokens)
+  -  This avoids saturating co2signal.com servers and having yourself blocked from querying (in case you do not own multiple API tokens).

  ## Requirements